With 2020 coming to an end (what a crazy year, right?), we at Incredibuild are researching the trends most relevant to our company and customers.

 More code means more test coverage, whether it’s unit, API, integration, functional tests, security vulnerability checks, code quality analysis or anything in between.

 Most software companies today are in a state of technical debt when it comes to automated test coverage.
-When looking at the holy grail trend of fully automated CI/CD, extensive test coverage is a must-have if you wish to maintain frequent and high-quality releases.
+When looking at the holy grail trend of fully automated CI/CD, extensive test coverage is a must-have if you wish to maintain frequent and high-quality release cycles.

 There are several approaches to sustaining continuous integration and dealing with technical debt in this code-inflated era.
 One very interesting approach I’m looking into right now is test generators.
 I recently came across this new AI-powered tool by Diffblue that automates unit test writing for Java (they also offer a free Community Edition version of this product, created with IntelliJ).